Jia-Zhu-Wu/Synaptic_device_training/README.md

 # synaptic device training method
-This project are design for who want to stimulate the synaptic device(optical or electrical, RRAM, spintronic, FeRAM) by software.
+This project is designed for those who want to simulate synaptic devices (optical or electrical, RRAM, spintronic, FeRAM) using software.

-I try to build the neural network model which have been mention by previous paper(because some of that didn't give the source code), futhermore, I try to create GUI interface to reduce the reading and stimulation threshold.
-All reference will put in description.
+I built the neural network model based on previous studies (as some papers did not provide their source code).
+Additionally, I created a GUI to lower the barriers for reading and running simulations.
+All references are included in the description.

-If you have any question, please contact me my email: allen569780b@gmail.com
+If you have any questions, please contact me via email at allen569780b@gmail.com.

 ## language
 python pytorch